 - Cookies and usage data, which are collected automatically as you use our website and tools to help us identify and resolve bugs and usability issues to better meet your needs.

-You have a choice when it comes to the counseling and coaching services you use and the data you share.
+You have a choice when it comes to the counseling services you use and the data you share.
 When we ask you to provide personal data, you can decline.
 While some of our tools may require some personal data, we aim to minimize this as much as possible.
 Please contact us if you have any questions or concerns about your personal data.
 You are always welcome to opt out of using a particular tool, but note it may impact the quality or level of service we are able to provide.
 These tools, their purpose, and some alternatives are covered in the terms and conditions.

 We will generally only ask you for information needed to provide you with the best possible service.
-Given the nature of therapeutic counseling and sober coaching, we will discuss personal health information and your lived experiences, which are critical to providing you with the highest quality of care and support.
+Given the nature of therapeutic counseling, we will discuss personal health information and your lived experiences, which are critical to providing you with the highest quality of care and support.
 While we will never push you to provide more information than you are comfortable with, the information you provide directly correlates to the quality of service we can promise.
-We ask that you consider how any information may impact your counseling/coaching before you share it.
+We ask that you consider how any information may impact your counseling before you share it.
 If you are unsure, please ask.
 We do not want you to disclose any information that does not pertain to the care and support you are seeking and that we can provide.